tasmota/docs/docs/Bluetooth.md

 #### Devices with payload encryption

 The LYWSD03MMC, MHO-C401 and the MJYD2S will start to send advertisements with encrypted sensor data after pairing it with the official Xiaomi app.
 Out-of-the-box the sensors do only publish a static advertisement.
-It is possible to get the necessary decryption key ("bind_key"): https://atc1441.github.io/TelinkFlasher.html
+It is possible to do a pairing and get the necessary decryption key ("bind_key") here: https://atc1441.github.io/TelinkFlasher.html
-This project also provides a custom firmware for the LYWSD03MMC, which then becomes a ATC and is supported by Tasmota too.
+This project also provides a custom firmware for the LYWSD03MMC, which then becomes an ATC and is supported by Tasmota too.
+Default ATC-setting will drain the battery more than stock firmware, because of very frequent data sending.
 This key and the corresponding MAC of the sensor can be injected with the NRFKEY-command (or NRFMJYD2S).
 It is probably a good idea to save the whole config as RULE like that:

 ```haskell